Productivity hacks - 12 min read

 It can also be difficult to time block if new tasks are coming in or priorities are always shifting.
 However, this is indicative of a wider problem within your organization and should be addressed with your leadership team.

-3. Overbooking and Neglecting Breaks.
+3. Overbooking and neglecting breaks

 When planning your blocks, it’s essential to factor in time to transition between tasks.
 If you overlook this, you can easily find yourself behind schedule.
 Of course, when you have lots to do, it can be tempting to cram your calendar full of tasks and meetings.
 However, regular breaks can actually improve focus and help you to work more productively.
 Being realistic about what you can achieve in a day – without sacrificing your health – will help you to avoid burnout.

-Feeling a bit “meh”?
 You’re only human, which means your energy levels will fluctuate throughout the day.
 Aligning demanding tasks with your peak energy levels will help you to do your best work.
 If you have an important task to complete by the end of the day, and you know you always have a post-lunch slump around 3pm, don’t put it off until the afternoon.
 In fact, that task should probably be the first thing you do.

 Like any strategy, how you implement time blocking should be reassessed regularly.
 If a particular block consistently gets pushed to another, or some tasks take longer than expected, adjust your schedule accordingly.
 Remember, daily time blocking is meant to enhance your productivity and organization, not cause additional stress.
 Use it flexibly and adjust as needed to make it work for you.